Beginner’s Guide to Deep Sky Astrophotography

 Focus Your Camera

-Like all forms of photography, achieving a sharp focus on your subject is extremely important.
-You may experience the moment every amateur astrophotographers faces at one point early on where they review their nights work up close on the computer and realize they were more than a hair off throughout their entire session.
+You may experience the moment every amateur astrophotographer faces at one point early on: they review their night’s work up close on the computer and realize they were more than a hair off throughout their entire session.

 The brightest named stars will shine through to the live view display on your DSLR camera.
 Modern DSLR cameras allow you to zoom by 10X on a star with a live video display.
-This allows you to focus on it in real-time, making subtle adjustments and taking test images if necessary.

 As the temperature drops overnight, you may need to refocus again.
 Reviewing your images by scrolling (while zoomed-in) is a great way to review a gradual loss of focus right on the camera display.
-The good news is, you won’t be far off, and only a slight tweak is needed to sharpen those stars to a point again.

 Practical Advice for Beginners

 Beginners often start with a small star tracker for wide-angle astrophotography images.
-Entry-level camera mounts such as the iOptron SkyTracker Pro are a great place to start.
-This opens the doors to long exposure photos that include deep-sky objects such as galaxies and nebulae.
+Entry-level camera mounts such as the Sky-Watcher Star Adventurer are a great place to start.

-Above all else – a star tracker or equatorial telescope mount is the single most important investment you’ll make in this hobby.
 It gives you the power to let the exposure time do the heavy lifting.
 It opens up new options in terms of the camera settings you’re able to use and the focal lengths that you shoot at.

 Light pollution filters can make a huge impact on your individual sub-exposures.
 A broadband light pollution filter such as the Optolong L-Pro helps collect longer images without blowing out the histogram.